juhp/koji-tool/README.md

 ```
 will download the latest build for your Fedora version,
 and try to install it.
-Use `--disttag` suffix to select a different Fedora version.
+Use `--disttag` suffix to select a different OS version.

 ```shellsession
 $ koji-tool install TASKID --except "*-devel"